City-of-Pori/Pori.Frends.Data/README.md

 Join the rows of two tables on the values of one or more columns.

+## RemoveDuplicates

+Remove duplicate rows from a table as a new table.

 ## RenameColumns

 Rename columns of a table into a new table.